Visual-Prompt Agent Steering (Cursor Design Mode)¶

 ⌘+Shift+Dtoggles Design Mode in the running browser.⌥+clickthe misalignedMetricCard, then⌥+clickthe referenceStatsCard(multi-select).- Type "match the second card's vertical rhythm and tighten the title gap to half its current value."

 The agent receives both elements' identity (component, computed styles, fiber-tree props) plus the screenshot showing the visual relationship.
 It locates MetricCard.tsx and StatsCard.tsx, reads the current padding tokens, and proposes a diff.
-The instruction names intent; the visual surface carries the spatial referent.
+The instruction names intent.
+The visual surface carries the spatial referent.

 Key Takeaways¶